WilliamLwj/PyXAB/paper.md

 The usage of the PyXAB library is rather straightforward.
 Given the number of rounds, the objective function, and the parameter domain, the learner would choose the partition of the parameter space and the bandit algorithm.
-Then in each round, the learner obtains one point from the algorithm, evaluate it on the objective, and return the reward to the algorithm.
+Then in each round, the learner obtains one point from the algorithm, evaluates it on the objective, and returns the reward to the algorithm.
 The following snippet of code provides an example of optimizing the Garland synthetic objective on the domain
 $[[0, 1]]$ by running the \texttt{HCT} algorithm with \texttt{BinaryPartition} for 1000 iterations.